 NOTE: The Media and Access Technology Coordinator will not process “Electronic Book Requests” for books in accessible format that are available for purchase in digital format from the SU bookstore or outside vendor.
 However, the Media and Access Technology Coordinator will work publishers in obtaining an accessible format or permission to copy when the book is not available in accessible format.

-When the required text is not offered in accessible format, the student will continue with the following procedures:
+When the required text is not offered in an accessible format, the student will continue with the following procedures:

 Other accommodations will be worked out on an individual basis between the student and the Disability Services Staff.
 If a student does not believe that they are receiving requested academic adjustments and/or auxiliary aids, the student should contact a Disability Services staff member immediately.